webjars/angular-datetime/README.md

 angular-datetime Webjar
 ===============

-A WebJar for the through project.
+A WebJar for the angular-datetime project.

 More info: http://webjars.org